docknetwork/api-docs/source/index.html.md

 `PATCH /dids/{did}`

 The public key or the controller of an on-chain DID can be updated by preparing a signed key update.
 Updates the specified key by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.
-For example, if you pass the `keyType` parameter, that becomes the DID’s active source on the blockchain to be used for all transactions in the future.
+For example, if you pass the `keyType` parameter, that becomes the DID’s active source on the blockchain for all transactions in the future.

 To rotate the key of an existing DID, the current key is used to sign an update message containing the new public key and optionally the new controller (if a controller is not supplied, the controller remains unchanged).
 The update message contains the block number for the last update of the DID.